-e) Management agent
+f) Management agent

 Furthermore, the Public Housing Department is busy exploring the option of appointing a management agent(s) to manage a portion of its Public Housing Portfolio on the City's behalf.
 As part of this process, an operational feasibility study is being undertaken with the aim to maximise and balance outcomes through careful consideration of the available options.
 Certain options might be better suited to different aspects of the housing portfolio and will be compared to local and international best practice, taking Cape Town's context into account.
-These options might include:
+These options will include:

-Example option 1: Example option 2: Example option 3: Example option 4: Fully managed by PH Outsource upgrades and maintenance Hand over portfolio to external management agents Full alienation of the portfolio to private entities f) Maintenance g) Safety and community inclusion
+Example Option 1: Example Option 2: Example Option 3: Example Option 4: Fully Managed by PH Outsource Upgrades & Maintenance Hand over portfolio to external management agents Full Alienation of the portfolio to private entities g) Maintenance h) Safety and community inclusion